kourgeorge/project-origin/README.md

 We believe that building a simulation which is close enough to reality, by modeling the important aspects of nature, could be a great method for practicing science.
 In biology this this field is called [**"Artificial Life"**](https://en.wikipedia.org/wiki/Artificial_life).
-We think that ***the understanding of a phenomena is substantially deeper, when the scientist not only can observe it, but can perceive the effect on it when changing the rules of nature.***
+We think that _the understanding of a phenomenon is substantially deeper when not only it can be observed, but perceiving how changes in the rules of nature effect it._
-For more information about the scientific motivation visit [**this page**](/docs/Scientific.md).
+For more information about the scientific motivation behind project-origin visit [**this page**](/docs/Scientific.md).
-In addition to the thrill of developing intelligent creators, project-origin allows you to observe the behavior and destiny of these creatures and maybe learn something about ourselves.

 project-origin is made simple and graphics-deficient to allow fast execution, however, it is built and visioned to be easy to imagine.
 Most aspects of the simulator can be easily modified using programmatic inheritance and configuration files.